-Following a final determination in the College's disciplinary proceeding that dating violence, domestic violence, sexual assault, or stalking has been committed, the College may impose a sanction depending on the mitigating and aggravating circumstances involved.
-The possible sanctions include warning; reprimand; probation; restitution; fine; loss of privileges; suspension or expulsion/termination; and restriction on eligibility to represent the College at any official function.
+Following a final determination in SCHS's disciplinary proceeding that dating violence, domestic violence, sexual assault, or stalking has been committed, SCHS may impose a sanction depending on the mitigating and aggravating circumstances involved.
+Associates, non-associates, students, contractors, guests and other members of the SCHS community are subject to the full range of SCHS discipline including verbal reprimand; written reprimand; mandatory training, coaching or counseling; mandatory monitoring; partial or full probation; partial or full suspension; fines; permanent separation from the institution (i.e., termination or dismissal); physical restriction from SCHS property; cancellation of contracts; and any combination of the same.
 If a suspension is imposed on a student, it may be for part of a semester, a full semester, or an entire academic year.
-A College associate may be suspended for any length of time determined appropriate by Human Resources.
-Following a suspension, the individual will be required to meet with the Director of Student Services (student) or the Vice President (associate) to discuss re-entry and expectations going forward.
+A SCHS associate may be suspended for any length of time determined appropriate by Human Resources.
+Following a suspension, the individual will be required to meet with the Dean of SCHS or the SCHS Program Coordinator in collaboration with Human Resources (associate) to discuss re-entry and expectations going forward.

 In addition, the College can make available to the victim a range of protective measures.
-They include forbidding the accused from entering the victim's residence hall and from communicating with the victim, other institutional no-contact orders, security escorts, modifications to academic requirements or class schedules, changes in working situations, etc.
+They include: forbidding the accused from communicating with the victim, other institutional nocontact orders, security escorts, modifications to academic requirements or class schedules, changes in working situations, etc.